TetteDev/Userscript2Extension/README.md

  * GM_getValue
  * GM_deleteValue
  * GM_listValues
+ * GM_xmlhttpRequest (just uses fetch under the hood, and requires @connect directives to be specified also)
- * unsafeWindow (barely, just returns the first available 'window' instance to the script)
+ * unsafeWindow (barely, just returns the first available 'window' instance to the script, unless @sandbox is set to MAIN_WORLD)

 # Stuff that arent working/supported
  * Basically everything else thats not mentioned above (which is still a lot, and even for the functions mentioned above, none of the async versions are implemented)